Search Knowledge Base by Keyword

 14. Click the Report Query button to bring up the Report Query dialog to view and copy the query.
 The Report Query button is not available until the report has been previewed.

 15. Click the Create Report button when finished to create the report.
-You will be redirected back to the Reports tab.
+You will be redirected back to the Reports Configuration page.
 Click the Cancel button to cancel the operation.

 New SQL Query Report